 Agents who work in specific places or neighborhoods usually offer discounts from time to time.
 It is also these agents that will ask for a higher commission, although they will agree to lower the fee if competition from another agent exists.
 For example, let’s say that you like the first agent you’ve met, but their quote is much higher than the second agent you’ve interviewed.
 You’ll have to call back the first agent, tell him or her about the second agent’s fee, and explain why.

-By doing so, you’re giving the first agent a reason to lower the commission by a certain amount.
+By doing so, you’re giving the first agent a reason to lower the commission by a certain amount and ask the right questions.

 Despite how hard you work to negotiate with a real estate agent, remember this: you get what you pay for.
-Don’t get so hung up with trying to reduce the fees that you lose out on hiring the best agent you could have possibly had.
+Don’t get so hung up with trying to reduce the fees that you lose out on hiring the best agent you could have possibly have and be cautious when trying to buy a home without an agent.

 Talk to our team now if you are looking to buy real estate in Surrey, get in touch with us today!
 We’re happy to help.